 Once in a while, a recipe takes on an entirely new way of expressing pure decadence.
 For me, this is that unexpected recipe.
 You wouldn’t think so just by looking at the photograph, but one bite in and you’ll know exactly what I’m talking about.
 When I returned from my trip to Jamaica in February, I came home completely inspired.

 Jamaican food has a unique character of its own and although classic dishes like spicy jerk chicken and fried escovitch fish are what most people think of when it comes to Jamaican food, the distinct flavor explosion of this cultural cuisine runs freely through every dish created in this tropical paradise.

-The same goes for vanilla.
+The rule applies to the vanilla.
 Madagascar vanilla is straight from the vanilla bean and has a wonderful sweetness already built in.
 But again, feel free to substitute it with pure vanilla if you must.

-Check out some of my other Jamaican food recipes:
+Take a look at some of my other authentic Jamaican recipes:

 Share this Post